Four Days in Alexandria and Cairo Egypt: Pyramids and Camels - A Whirlwind Spring Break!

 You'll traverse through the neighborhood adjacent to the pyramids.
 This means, passing by pedestrians, cars, donkeys, AND camels!

 With less than a week to spare as my daughter was on Spring break, I tried to think of ways in which we could maximize our visit.
 Considering the time difference and the vastness of Egypt itself, we decided it would be best to stay in Cairo and take a day trip to Alexandria to wrap up.
-This visit was sufficient enough to solidify that I will visit again one day, especially in the southern half of the country.
+This visit was sufficient to solidify that I will visit again one day, especially in the country's southern half.

 Charter a guide to get you through customs